 If there is a great next wave of human migration, it seems to be toward cities — especially older, more established ones, as people abandon not just the countryside but the suburban in-between.
 Once the refuge for the middle class fleeing the cities, today’s young people are moving back into city centers while their elders fill up the space at the edges of civilization.
 As these elders die off, it’s unlikely their children will move back into their homes: the generational traits of modern millennials indicate they will prefer big, crowded cities, where their geopolitical influence on their elites will be greater.

 This means elites that play by old backroom rules will find themselves increasingly on the out while elites that can play the game of both transparency and politics will thrive.
 Power will be used more efficiently: pet political projects will be harder than ever to carry out.
 That being said, politics may be more complicated than ever, as urban factions organize and strive for dominance close the centers of power.
 They have always done so but in the future they may well be bolstered by the ranks much larger than the elites ever expected.
 Witness now Donald Trump in America, where an insurgent joke of a candidate has outflanked the elite’s best.

 Some cities, built on the suburban model, may well experience a twenty-first century much like Detroit: decaying, desolate, empty reminders of a past few want to rebuild.
 Power instead will shift to urban cores.
 This will make governing much more complicated, but potentially better if done right.
 Otherwise, cities may well give way to urban chaos, with endless cycles of revolution and violence as the mode of politics.

 This seems unlikely; the developed world has thus far curved toward peace since World War II.
 But it is hardly out of the cards.

-This article originally appeared at Geopolitics Made Super, May 11, 2016.
+This story first appeared at Geopolitics Made Super, May 11, 2016.